 Bar-Ilan University’s International School and the Department of Political Studies have launched a new online Master’s degree in Religious and Middle Eastern Politics, which will be taught entirely in English.

 According to Prof. Jonathan Fox, head of the new MA, the program has been in development for about two years.
-“We felt our department had much to offer international students, especially on the topics of religious politics and Middle Eastern politics, which is why we have been working with the International School to move it forward,” he said when asked why this degree was developed,” said Fox.
+“We felt our department had much to offer international students, especially on the topics of religious politics and Middle Eastern politics, which is why we have been working with the International School to move it forward,” he said when asked why this degree was developed.

 Prof. Jonathan Fox, Head of the MA in Religious and Middle Eastern Politics Program